Research Tools: Radar

 Radar research at the NOAA National Severe Storms Laboratory has taken another step forward with the 2018 installation of the Advanced Technology Demonstrator at the National Weather Radar Testbed facility.
 The Advanced Technology Demonstrator, or ATD, is the first full-scale, S-band, dual-polarization phased array radar built from the ground up and designed specifically for use as a weather radar.
 Scheduled to become fully operational in 2019, the radar will be used for meteorological studies and to help researchers evaluate polarimetric performance of a planar phased array radar.

 More than 350 FAA radars and by 2025, nearly 150 of the nation's Doppler weather radars will need to be either replaced or have their service life extended.
 Phased array radars have been used by the military for many years to track aircraft.
-NSSL's MPAR program is investigating the potential to determine if both the aircraft surveillance and weather surveillance functions can be combined into one radar.
+NSSL's PAR program has been investigating the potential to determine if both the aircraft surveillance and weather surveillance functions can be combined into one radar.
 Combining the operational requirements of these various radar systems with a single technology solution would result in an estimated savings to the nation of $4.8 billion in acquisition and maintenance costs.
 Services could improve dramatically despite being able to reduce the number of radars by 35 percent.

 Dual-polarized (dual-pol) radar technology is truly a NOAA-wide accomplishment.
 NSSL spent nearly 30 years researching and developing the technology.
 The National Weather Service (NWS) and NSSL developed the specifications for the modification, which was tested by engineers at the NWS Radar Operations Center.
 The NWS Warning Decision Training Branch provided timely and relevant training to all NWS forecasters who would be using the technology.